 Royal Bhutan Flower Exhibition - June 4: Paro

-The Second Royal Bhutan Flower Exhibition, held at the lovely Ugyen pelri palace grounds at Paro, in majestic setting boasting of the grand view of Paro Rinpung Dozong and Ta Dzong, is hugely popular with innumerable visitors from Bhutan and aboard.
-The wonderful event is organized by the Ministry of agriculture, under the Royal command from his majesty, the king to initiate the exhibition as an annual event.
+The Second Royal Bhutan Flower Exhibition, held at the lovely Ugyen peri palace grounds at Paro, in majestic setting boasting of the grand view of Paro Rinpung Dzong and Ta Dzong, is hugely popular with innumerable visitors from Bhutan and aboard.
+The wonderful event is organized by the Ministry of Agriculture, under the Royal command from his majesty, the king to initiate the exhibition as an annual event.
 His majesty's message at the Royal Bhutan Flower Exhibition was:

-Embracing the spirit of His Majesty's profound message, the Royal Bhutan Exhibition is organized as a significant event, with the objectives to foster a sense of appreciation for beautiful surroundings, and to encourage horticulture and floriculture based economies.
-Private nurseries participate at the exhibition, and sell flowers and plants to an increasingly enthusiastic population.
+Embracing the spirit of His Majesty's profound message, the Royal Bhutan Exhibition is organized as a significant event, with the objectives to foster a sense of appreciation for beautiful surroundings and to encourage horticulture and floriculture based economies.
+Private nurseries participate in the exhibition and sell flowers and plants to an increasingly enthusiastic population.